Definition

 -

-Increase lower esophageal sphincter (LES) pressure
+Increase the pressure of the lower esophageal sphincter (LES)

 -

-Prevent irritation of the esophageal mucosa
+Prevent irritation of the esophageal lining

 -